jugnoor/jugnoor/README.md

                //they will choose to do home work break;
         default: //default case
-            cout<< "he has no time" << endl ;//they want to play this intrested game however they want to go their home for studying
+            cout<< "they have no time" << endl ;//they want to play this intrested game however they want to go their home for studying
       }
     return 0;
   }